-photocredit: Bago Games via flikr creative commons
+Photo: Bago Games via flikr

 As we each try to make personal sense of his death, many have kids who may be asking questions about the death.
-It can be stressful and difficult to talk to a child about suicide when we aren’t sure what to say, or are ourselves grieving.
-So today, in memory of Robin Williams, we have invited one of our favorite grief friends, Sarah Montgomery LCSW-C, to share with us her expertise on talking to children about suicide.
+It can be stressful and difficult to talk to a child about suicide when we aren’t sure what to say, or when we ourselves are grieving.
+So in memory of Robin Williams, we have invited one of our favorite grief friends, Sarah Montgomery LCSW-C, to share with us her expertise on talking to children about suicide.
 Her tips may be helpful in discussing Robin Williams’ death, and also in helping a child who has lost a friend, teacher, or family member to suicide.
 Without further ado, meet Sarah...

 WYG: We’re lucky enough to know you in person, but for the benefit of our readers, can you introduce yourself and tell us a little about your background?

 Sarah: I am currently the Coordinator of Children and Family Programs at the Chesapeake Life Center of the Hospice of the Chesapeake, a program for grieving families and children in Maryland.
 I have worked in school-based and outpatient mental health settings, but have focused my career for the past several years on supporting families during grief and traumatic loss.
 My co-worker, Susan Coale, and I are currently finishing up a handbook on talking with children about suicide loss.
 I am also the parent of three wonderful daughters and aunt to a bunch of fabulous nieces and nephews.

 WYG: It is hard to know where to begin when talking with a child about suicide.
 How do you recommend opening up the conversation?